-LEVEL OF EFFORT: hours
+LEVEL OF EFFORT: 50-100 hours

+REFERENCES:

+ES-2.1, ES-2.3, and ES-3 series of NUREG-1021

+Knowledge and Abilities Catalog for the applicable reactor type (NUREG-1122, 1123, 2103, or 2104)

+Facility reference materials

+EVALUATION CRITERIA:

+Complete the activities outlined in this guide and meet with the regional (or program office) OL BC to discuss any questions you may have.
+Upon completion of the tasks in this guide, you will have:

-ACpDemonstrated your understanding of operating test administration procedures and techniques by satisfactorily administering a complete RO or instant SRO operating test.
+Demonstrated your understanding of operating test administration procedures and techniques by satisfactorily administering a complete RO or instant SRO operating test.

 Demonstrated your understanding of the operating test grading and documentation procedures by satisfactorily grading and documenting your applicant’s performance during the operating test.
 Review your licensing recommendations with the Chief Examiner and the regional OL BC.